 who turn the grace of our God into lewdness

 These apostates twisted the grace of God into lewdness.
 They thought grace gave them a license to sin.
 The word “lewdness” means indecency, absence of moral restraint.
-They so lost a sense of decency, they did not care who saw them.
+They so lost a sense of decency; they did not care who saw them.
 It is a form of shamelessness; they could care less about public opinion.
 A lewd person thinks only of satisfying lusts.
 There was a form of incipient Gnosticism that believed people needed to indulge their flesh because the body is inherently evil—the greater the sin, the greater the grace, as though grace can justify sin.

 Apostates like to transform themselves into something they are not.

 Grace is a wonderful subject of the Bible.
 The Bible characterizes Jesus Christ as grace personified (Ti 2:11).
 Salvation is by grace (Ro 3:24; Ep 2:8,9).
 Grace is the reason we serve God (1 Co 15:10; 2 Co 6:1).
 Jesus died for us by grace (He 2:9).
 We can fail to understand and apply the grace of God to our lives (He 12:15).
 The grace of God gathers up all that God does for us.
 It is God’s mercy towards us, His goodness to us, and His lovingkindness towards us.
-Despite the importance of the glorious grace of God, there are those who corrupt this wonderful doctrine by turning the grace of God into license.
+Despite the importance of the glorious grace of God, some corrupt this wonderful doctrine by turning the grace of God into license.

-Heretics like to transform themselves into light, making it appear that they teach the truth.
+Heretics like to transform themselves into the light, making it appear that they teach the truth.
 This is Satan’s methodology.

 For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works.
 2 Co 11:13-15